Privacy policy

 You can revoke your consent to receive the newsletter at any time and thus unsubscribe from the newsletter.

 You can cancel the registration at any time without incurring any costs other than the transmission costs according to the basic rates.
-A message in text form to the contact details stated under point 1 (e.g. e-mail, fax, letter) is sufficient for this.
-Of course, you will also find an unsubscribe link in every newsletter.
+A notification in text form to the contact details stated under point 1 (e.g. e-mail, fax, letter) is sufficient for this.
+Of course you will also find an unsubscribe link in every newsletter.

 2.8 Product recommendations

 The legal basis for this is the legal permission pursuant to Art.
 6 para.
-1 sentence 1 f) GDPR in conjunction with § 7 para.
+1 sentence 1 f) GDPR in conjunction with Section 7 para.
 3 UWG.

 2.9 Google Analytics